-In today’s lesson I want to talk about how an entrepreneur thinks.
+In today’s lesson, I want to talk about how an entrepreneur thinks.
 Then I’ll outline some steps you can take to start that type of thinking.
-I believe you will quickly see the benefits of adopting the mindset of entrepreneur.
+I believe you will quickly see the benefits of adopting the mindset of an entrepreneur.

 Who are the true entrepreneurs?